Constitutional Confederation — The Right Road Forward

 So why, in my assessment of the electoral maps, mention secession at all?

-Because an alternative worth contemplating seriously would be to pursue a Constitutional Confederation – an alliance of those states that are not under the mob rule of urban Leftists, whose delegations could assemble to re-ratify our Constitution and the Rule of Law it enshrines.
+Because an alternative worth contemplating seriously would be to pursue a Constitutional Confederation – an alliance of those states that are not under the mob rule of urban Leftists, whose delegations could assemble to affirm the authority of our Constitution, in effect, re-ratify it and the Rule of Law it enshrines.

-As of today, Republicans control 30 state governorships and 27 state legislatures, and twice as many states are under total Republican leadership (governor and both houses) as states controlled by Democrats.
+After the 2012 presidential election, Republicans control 30 state governorships and 27 state legislatures, and twice as many states are under total Republican leadership (governor and both houses) as states controlled by Democrats.
 That is plenty enough muscle to populate a Constitutional Confederation (as opposed to a Constitutional Convention) for the purpose of re-adopting our authentic Constitution at originally ratified, with amendments attached as prescribed.
 This act would, thus reject the so-called “living constitution” now obscured beyond recognition by judicial diktats from the “despotic branch” of which Thomas Jefferson so presciently warned.
+(Update: In the “2014 Midterm Republican Wave,” Republicans completely decimated Democrats in not only House and Senate races but notably in gubernatorial and statehouse elections across the nation.
+This was a deep win for Republicans and particularly conservatives, and like 2010, was driven by “grassroots patriots.)

-Those states re-ratifying as members of the Constitutional Confederation would determine an orderly plan to withdraw from the plethora of extra-constitutional regulations and taxes in favor of Tenth Amendment federalism as prescribed when each state first ratified our Constitution.
-This serious movement to restore the authority of our Constitution is a genuine act in support of “We the People” rather than an act of insurrection.
+Those states re-ratifying as members of the Constitutional Confederation would determine an orderly plan to withdraw from the plethora of extra-constitutional regulations and taxes which are in clear violation of Tenth Amendment Federalism as prescribed when each state first ratified our Constitution.
+This serious movement to restore the authority of our Constitution is a genuine act in support of "We the People” rather than an act of insurrection.
 It most assuredly could generate national momentum and would generate a LOT of heartburn for Obama and his socialist cadres, as constitutional authority is anathema to their objective of state authority.

 OK, I haven’t completely taken leave of my senses – but this notion of a Constitutional Confederation is representative of the big ideas that need to be considered in order to resolve big problems.
 And if you haven’t yet taken leave of your senses, you know our nation is beset with BIG problems.